Ahmedsherif1306/football-InjuryAnalysis-Prediction/README.md

 This project demonstrates a complete end-to-end analytics workflow, from raw data preprocessing to dashboard development, machine learning, and deployment.

-# 📌 About the Project

-Football injuries can significantly impact team performance and player careers.
-This project analyzes the factors associated with football injuries and builds a predictive machine learning model to estimate injury risk for the following season.

-The project covers the complete data analytics workflow, including data cleaning, exploratory data analysis (EDA), dashboard development, machine learning, and deployment.

 ---

+# About the Project

+This project is an end-to-end Football Injury Analytics solution that combines data analysis, visualization, and machine learning.

+The project includes:

+- Data Cleaning
+- Feature Engineering
+- Exploratory Data Analysis (EDA)
+- Interactive Power BI Dashboard
+- K-Nearest Neighbors (KNN) Classification
+- Model Evaluation
+- Gradio Deployment

+The objective is not only to predict injuries but also to understand the factors that contribute to injury risk through data-driven analysis.

+---

-## 🎯 Objectives
+# Objectives

 - Analyze the main factors affecting football injuries.
 - Discover relationships between player fitness and injury risk.